Mother | tree-hugger | ocean-lover| mystic | writer | reluctant teacher | wannabe comic |

 by Barbara Marciniak

 This book had been given to me by a friend and sat on my bookshelf for years.
 When I eventually picked it up to read it, I was blown away by the information contained within it.
 I had to stop every few pages to process what I was reading.
-I did my very first mediation journey at the age of 26.
-In that journey I was introduced to my Pleiadian family.
+I did my very first meditation journey at the age of 26.
+In that journey, I was introduced to my Pleiadian family.
 At the time, I didn’t even know who or what the Pleiadians were, let alone that I had a family of them with me.

 In this book, Barbara shares channelled information from the Pleiadians about our original ancestry, the universe around us, and the evolutionary journey we are on.
-It had a dramatic impact on me as much of the information affirmed what I somehow knew and answered questions I had been pondering for a long time.
+It had a dramatic impact on me as much of the information affirmed what I somehow knew, and answered questions I had been pondering for a long time.
 Questions around our purpose and humanity’s reason for being.
 I understood from this book the journey we, as humans, have to heal and repair the damage done to ourselves, each other and the Earth.

 A Return to Love